-At the law office of J. Franklin Burns, P.C., our Workers’ Compensation attorneys can help you recover all the Workers’ Compensation benefits to which you are entitled for the loss of your loved one.
+At the law office of J. Franklin Burns, P.C.,, our workers’ compensation attorneys can help you recover all the workers’ compensation benefits to which you are entitled to the loss of your loved one.
 We will also analyze the circumstances of your family member’s death to determine if there are other potential sources of financial compensation.
 There are cases when there are other parties that are responsible for a worker’s death in addition to the employer.

 For example, if your loved one died in a car accident while performing his or her job, we may be able to pursue financial compensation from the driver of the other vehicle if the other driver was at fault.
 Likewise, if a dangerous or defective product caused the fatal workplace accident, we could seek compensation from the product’s manufacturer.
 In these cases, it is very important to have a skilled attorney that is knowledgeable in this area of the law.
 Coordination of benefits takes expertise to resolve.
 The timing of settlement between parties is also an issue that must be considered.
 It is critical that settlement with one party does not compromise settlement with another party.
 The settlement documentation must be skillfully worded in order for benefits not to be lost.